-- Obligations to provide goods or services in the future (for example, a newspaper paid for a subscription over the next 12 months)
+- Obligations to provide goods or services in the future (for example, a newspaper which has been paid for a subscription for the next 12 months)

-Owners’ equity refers to anything that belongs to the owners of a business after any liabilities are accounted for.
-If you were to add up all the resources a business owns (the assets) and subtract all the claims from third parties (the liabilities), the residual leftover is the owners’ equity.
+Owners’ equity refers to what belongs to the owners of a business after all the liabilities are accounted for.
+If you add up all the resources a business owns (its assets), and subtract all the claims from third parties (its liabilities), the residual left over is the owners’ equity.

-Owners’ equity includes two key elements.
-The first is money, which is contributed to the business in the form of an investment in exchange for some degree of ownership (typically represented by shares of stock).
-The second is earnings that the company generates over time and records in financial documents that speak to a company’s health.
+This includes two key elements.
+The first is the money contributed to the business as an investment in exchange for a degree of ownership (typically represented by shares of stock).
+The second is the earnings the company generates over time and retains along with other financial documents that speak to a company’s health.

 Income Statement or Profit and Loss Statement (P&L)

-An income or profit and loss (P&L) statement is really the easiest and most important financial statement for a new or small business to understand.
-It summarizes all income and expenses over a given period, including the cumulative impact of revenue, expenses, and loss transactions.
-This financial statement allows you to look at your overall business or at specific segments or product/service lines to understand their contribution as part of the business mix.
+An income statement, or profit and loss (P&L) statement, is the easiest to understand and most important financial statement for a small business.
+This financial statement allows you to look at your business overall — and when applied to business segments or product/service lines, to understand their contribution in the business mix.